 These coins are also supposed to ward off danger and sickness.
 Some parents in China put a coin on a string for a child to wear, adding a new one at each birthday.
 It’s supposed to keep the child from danger.
 Sick people are given these coins on red string to ward off illness and death.

 The kids also were given red envelopes or packets.
 These are for luck too and to ward off evil.

 Please share any lucky symbols you know in the comments below.

 Happy Chinese New Year!

 This article was posted on Tuesday, February 15th, 2011 at 6:20 pm and is filed under China, Chinese, Chinese New Year, Coins for Good Luck, Countries & Cultures, Customs and Traditions, Folk Lore, Good Luck, Good Luck Colors, Good Luck Numbers, Holidays Around the World, Languages, Superstitions.
 You can follow any responses to this entry through the RSS 2.0 feed.
-You can leave a response, or trackback from your own site.
+You can skip to the end and leave a response.
+Pinging is currently not allowed.